mParticle/docs/src/pages/developers/sdk/android/push-notifications/index.md

 ## Register for push notifications

 Whether you are using FCM or GCM, you should now have a 'Sender ID' and a 'Server Key'.
-Each device must use the 'Sender ID' to register for Push Notifications.
+Each device must use the 'Sender ID' to register for push notifications.
 You can either use mParticle's messaging service to register, or you can use your own Push Instance ID service and pass the Push Token to mParticle, manually.

 ### Option 1 - Use mParticle to Register